afortunado21/SPIDER-PY3/README.md

 ## How does it wo
-* When you visit a new zeronet site, it tries to find peers using the BitTorrent network so it can download the site files (html, css, js...) from them.
+* When you visit a new Bitcoin Browser  site, it tries to find peers using the network so it can download the site files (html, css, js...) from them.
 * Each visited site is also served by you.
 * Every site contains a `content.json` file which holds all other files in a sha512 hash